CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 Counterwallet is being actively developed and currently implements most of Counterparty features.

 - Fully functional wallet for BTC, XCP, and user-created tokens
-- Distributed exchange
+- Distributed asset exchange with algorithmic order matching (XCP, other assets)
 - Custom asset creation
-- Asset trading (XCP, other assets)
 - Betting
 - Broadcasts to the BTC Blockchain